June 25, 2026 SOUP Dinner

 Thanks to Carol Lacava, Cathrine O’Bear, & Emilia Klinzing for providing sign language interpreting services for tonight's dinner!

-And special thanks our emcee extraordinaire, Larsen Jay.
+And special thanks our emcee extraordinaire, Dustin Durham.

 Please help us thank our supporters with YOUR support of their business!